iotaledger/iota-sdk/README.md

-# iota-sdk
+# IOTA SDK Library

 [![Coverage Status](https://coveralls.io/repos/github/iotaledger/iota-sdk/badge.svg?branch=develop)](https://coveralls.io/github/iotaledger/iota-sdk?branch=develop)

-The iota-sdk is a Rust-based project that provides a convenient and efficient way to interact with Shimmer nodes in the Shimmer network.
+The IOTA SDK is a Rust-based project that provides a convenient and efficient way to interact with Shimmer nodes in the Shimmer network.
 It consists of two main modules: `wallet` and `client`.

 The `wallet` module is stateful, with a standardized interface for developers to build applications involving value